Qene

-Qene (ቅኔ) is a genre of improvised oral poetry from Ethiopia.
-The genre originates in the Ethiopian Orthodox Tewahedo Church, which historically provided traditional religious education, including the composition of qene.
+Qene (ቅኔ) is a genre of improvised oral poetry from the historical Amhara province of Ethiopia.
+The genre developed in the Ethiopian Orthodox Tewahedo Church, which historically provided traditional religious education, including the composition of qene.
 Its origins are supposed to date back to the 14th century.

 Elements

-Sam-ena-warq
+Semena Werq (ሰምና ወርቅ)

-The defining characteristic of qene is a literary device known as sem-ena-werq (ሰምና ወርቅ), which uses ambiguity to layer hidden meanings within the text; the term refers to an obvious meaning (the wax) above a deeper meaning (the gold).
+The defining characteristic of qene is a literary device known as semena werq (ሰምና ወርቅ), which uses ambiguity to layer hidden meanings within the text; the term refers to an obvious meaning (the wax) above a deeper meaning (the gold).
 In the process of goldsmithing, a clay cast is made around wax, after which the wax is drained and molten gold is poured into the cast.
 This device is similar to a double entendre, and is predicated on multiple meanings of individual words or sentences.

-Wista weira
+Wista weira (ውስጥ ወይራ)

 Wista weira (ውስጥ ወይራ) is a literary device similar to sem-ena-werq, though less common.
 While it also uses ambiguity to provide hidden meanings, its ambiguity comes from interpretation of the qene as a whole, rather than words or sentences.

 History

 Origin claims

-Tradition credits its invention to Tawanay of Gojjam, who is said to have lived in the 14th century and founded the famous Qene school of Gonj.
-Other tradition claims further back to Yared, a 6th-century Aksumite composer.
+The earliest forms are from the Amhara Region, and have been attributed to Tawanay of Gojjam, who is lived in the 14th century and founded the famous Qene school of Gonj.
+Other church traditions claim it goes further back to St Yared, a 6th-century Aksumite composer.